DevMerlin/Bubble-Shooter-Tutorial/README.md

-# Bubble-Shooter-Tutorial
-The completed code for a Bubble Shooter Game
+# Bubble Shooter Tutorial
-This is the code provided for the tutorial hosted on HexQuill.
-It is open source, and free to use.
+#### Contains the finished code for the Bubble Shooter Tutorial hosted on HexQuill

+(Hosted on HexQuill)[hexquill.wordpress.com/2023/07/12/create-a-bubble-popping-adventure-part-1/]

+Unity Engine Version: 2019+

+Provided as Open Source